 Millions of Afghans are on the verge of facing a catastrophic famine, and their lives are at stake.
 Afghanistan is experiencing one of the worst droughts in 27 years, and as a result food, water and supplies are extremely scarce.
 Donate to help Afghanistan through the Afghanistan Emergency Appeal today so we can get to those in most need.

 The head of the World Food Programme has described the situation unfolding in Afghanistan as “the worst humanitarian crisis on earth”.

-The situation is further compounded by a collapsing economy and rising poverty, and a harsh winter season already in sway – the situation is getting more desperate by the day.
+The situation is further compounded by a collapsing economy and rising poverty, and with the impact of a harsh winter season – the situation is getting more desperate by the day.

 22 million people – more than half of the population – are facing acute food insecurity in the next three months

 Islamic Relief is on the ground delivering vital food pack, water storage kits and winter clothing, as well as providing medical care through health centres supporting displaced families.
 Please Donate to Islamic Relief’s Afghanistan Emergency now and help save lives.

 Years of protracted conflict, the impact of Covid-19, the effects of climate change and now the current political turmoil, has pushed Afghanistan into one of the world’s worst humanitarian crises.
 Millions of lives are at stake, and children are already dying of hunger.
 Donate to support emergency relief in Afghanistan.

 Millions of Afghans, especially women, are going for days without food, desperately selling their belongings to be able to feed their families.
 With rampant unemployment and food prices spiralling out of control, current projections show that 97 percent of Afghans will be in poverty within a year.

 More than 8 million people are just one step away from famine, 3 million children under five are expected to suffer from malnutrition, and 1 million of these children are at risk of dying.